Lee County Library System (Florida): Dunbar-Jupiter Hammon Public Library

 The Dunbar-Jupiter Hammon Public Library opened in 1974 and was named after Jupiter Hammond, the first published African American author, and Paul Laurence Dunbar, a well-renowned African American poet.
 This library has the most substantial collection of African American literature in the area.
 This collection is named in honor of Mary Rice, who dedicated over twenty years to managing the Dunbar-Jupiter Hammon Public Library and community outreach.

 Lakes Regional Library

 The Lakes Regional Library was established as the Rutenberg Library in 1991.
 In 2005 a larger building was constructed, and the library was renamed to the Lakes Regional Library.
 The building was later remodeled in 2020 due to a substantial donation from the Frances Prigmore estate.

 Pine Island Public Library

+Pine Island Public Library is one of thirteen Lee County Library System branches, and it is located at 10701 Russell Road, Bokeelia, Florida 33922.
+The main purpose of this library is to serve the local community by providing accessible information and resources for Pine Island patrons, while also promoting the diverse services offered by the Lee County Library System.

 The Pine Island Public Library was established in 1962.
 Prior to this, those who lived on the islands only had access to library materials through a book boat utilized by volunteers from the Pine Island Center.
 The library was later moved to a larger facility in 1986.
 The original building is now home to The Museum of the Islands.